 Playtime in Jasper isn’t always just about the skiing.
 Trekking the park’s storied landscapes during the day or at night can be a wonderful way to work up an appetite.

 The Friends of Jasper National Park offers some other unique outings including a bird count in December where all birders are welcome to participate.
-For more information on all the activities, call 1-780-852-4767 or www.friendsofjasper.com for more information.
+For more information on all the activities, visit www.friendsofjasper.com.

 Not sure what resort to visit next?
 Our Resort Recommender will tell you where to go, based on what you want.
 Check it out